U.S. Customs and Border Protection

 CBP’s Enrollment on Arrival

-program will remain operational.
+program remains operational.
 Conditionally-approved Global Entry applicants will be able to complete the enrollment process when arriving on an international flight at any of the 60 airports that offer this program.

 CBP’s highest priority is to ensure the health, safety, and security of our workforce and the American people.
 CBP agents, officers, and mission support personnel will continue to support the whole-of-government response to the COVID-19 outbreak.